Employer Sponsored Visas

 - meets the conditions on their visa (once approved).

-Successful visa applicants under the Regional Sponsored Nomination Scheme become permanent residents of Australia.
+Successful visa holders under the Skilled Employer Sponsored Regional scheme become permanent residents of Australia through the Subclass 191 visa after working in the designated regional area for at least three years whilst holding a 494 visa.
 Australian permanent residents are entitled to live, work and study in Australia on a permanent basis.
 Additional benefits of Australian permanent residence include access to government-subsidised healthcare (Medicare), certain social security benefits and the ability to apply for Australian citizenship